The Reason Why Women Still Look Pregnant Even After Giving Birth

 Some women find it easier to lose those stubborn pregnancy weight while other may be stuck with it for longer periods of time.

 After giving birth, many mothers try to get back into shape only to be frustrated because it’s not happening fast enough.
+In fact, some women look very much pregnant after giving birth.
+Just like Duchess of Sussex, Meghan Markle did recently after giving birth.

 Even with adjustments to one’s lifestyle (reducing daily calorie intake and incorporating regular exercise), it can still take a while before they can see results, leading them to feel like failure.

-For most women it takes six to eight weeks for their stomach to shrink back down to normal size after giving birth.
+For most women, it takes six to eight weeks for their stomach to shrink back down to normal size after giving birth.

 This is because both the stomach and uterus expand to accommodate a baby.